-/ / Preliminary Proxy Statement / / Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) /X/ Definitive Proxy Statement / / Definitive Additional Materials

-/ / Soliciting Material Pursuant to 14a-11(c) or 14a-12

-Dover Corporation (Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- / / \$125 per Exchange Act Rules 0-11(c)(1)(ii), or 14a-6(i)(1), or 14a-6(i)(2) or Item 22(a)(2) of Schedule 14A. - / / \$500 per each party to the controversy pursuant to Exchange Act Rule 14a-6(i)(3). - / / Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - /X/ Fee paid previously with preliminary materials. - / / Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+FITE d by the Registrant / / File d by a Party other than the Registrant / / Chec k the appropriate box: iminary Proxy Statement // Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Defi nitive Proxy Statement nitive Additional Materials / / Soli citing Material Pursuant to sec.240.14a-11(c) or sec.240.14a-12 DOVER CORPORATION (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent o f Filing Fee (Check the appropriate box): /X/ per Exchange Act Rules $0-11(c)(1)(ii)$, or $14a-6(i)(1)$, or $14a-6(i)(2)$ tem $22(a)(2)$ of Schedule $14A$. / / per each party to the controversy pursuant to Exchange Act Rule $6(i)(3)$. // Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: // Fee paid previously with preliminary materials. / / 0-11 prev k box if any part of the fee is offset as provided by Exchange Act Rule (a)(2) and identify the filing for which the offsetting fee was paid iously.
+Identify the previous filing by registration statement number, he Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: